Donor Conception Outside the UK

 Egg Donation treatment in the UK

-The good news is that many clinics in the UK are now in a position to offer both egg-share donors and donors not undertaking treatment of their own with either no waiting time at all, or under three months.
+The good news is that many clinics in the UK are now in a position to offer both egg-share donors and donors not undertaking treatment of their own with either no waiting time at all, or with short waiting times.
 With the improvement in freezing techniques, egg banks in the UK can offer an increasingly wide pool of donors.

 Unfortunately some fertility doctors continue to give the impression that UK egg donation waiting lists are all around two years.
 While professionals can obviously give up to date information about the availability of donors at their own clinic they may be less familiar with the true position at other clinics or in the UK generally.
 In a competitive environment they may be reluctant to refer patients to a rival UK clinic; they may also have commercial links to clinics abroad and therefore an interest in referring patients there.

-The SEED Trust https://www.seedtrust.org.uk/ may be able to give up to date information about recruiting clinics and waiting lists and sometimes DC Network can help as well.
-The HFEA will be including information about waiting times for egg and sperm donation on their website.
+The SEED Trust may be able to give up to date information about recruiting clinics and waiting lists and sometimes DC Network can help as well.
+The HFEA includes information about waiting times for egg and sperm donation on their website clinic search results.
 There are also some egg donation agencies based in the UK.

 Counselling and preparation